The beginner’s guide to narrowing down the exact car insurance policy you need

 - Who should be on my policy?

 For a nuclear family, it’s often best to keep everyone on the same policy.
 However, if a younger relative lives in your household or if your elderly parents have moved in, you might want to keep them on their own insurance policies for the best rates and coverage options.

 How do I meet the requirements in my state?

 Most states enforce minimum car insurance requirements for drivers, and where you live dictates those minimums.

 However, it’s likely that you need these three types of coverage:

 - Liability insurance.
 When drivers talk about auto insurance, they’re usually referring to liability coverage.
-It covers you if you’re at fault in an accident and need to pay for the resulting costs.
+Liability covers damage you cause to the other driver’s car and injury caused to the person.
+It does NOT cover injury to you or your car.
 All states except New Hampshire and Virginia require you to have at least liability insurance.